emahon/DND-Characters/Test1-Fighter.md

 Feinting Attack: You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet of you as your target.
 You have advantage on your next attack roll against that creature before the end of your turn.
 If that attack hits, add the superiority die to the attack's damage roll.

 Evasive Footwork: When you move, you can expend one superiority die, rolling the die and adding the number rolled to your AC until you stop moving.

+Precision Attack: When you make a weapon attack roll against a creature, you can expend one superiority die to add it to the roll.
+You can use this maneuver before or after making the attack roll, but before any effects of the attack are applied.

+Sweeping Attack: When you hit a creature with a melee weapon attack, you can expend one superiority die to attempt to damage another creature with the same attack.
+Choose another creature wtihin 5 feet of the original target and within your reach.
+If the original attack roll would hit the second creature, it takes damage equal to the number you roll on your superiority die.
+The damage is of the same type dealt by the original attack.

 ### Feats ###